jdstrode/Matplotlib-Challenge/README.md

 # Matplotlib Homework - The Power of Plots

+Inside of this repository

+The below is a breakdown (and instructions) for a Matplotlib Homework Assignment required for the Data Science Bootcamp @ Northwestern University.

+Students were to utilize Jupyter Notebook / Jupyter Lab to complete the assignment.
+My finalized answers/results are included within the below document.

+Github Matplotlib-Challenge folder summary:

+  The Pymaceuticals folder contains:
+  * A data folder housing the inital data set: Mouse_metadata.csv & Study_results.csv
+  * A pymaceuticals_starter.ipynb file to store our scripting in and act as our template.
+  * A pymaceuticals_starter_with_plots.ipynb file that shows the final results we are supposed to acheive.
+  * A pymaceuticals.ipynb file that houses my script/code for the assignment.

+  The Images folder contains:
+  * The final plots I created saved in image form
+  * The template laboratory image used within this README.md file

+The assignment asks for our obvservations from the data/analysis.
+This is included further below in this document along with the final plot images that I created from this assignment and inserted within this document.

 ## Background

 What good is data without a good plot to tell the story?